|

 After a long silence Legolas said, "I was dreaming of her,

-when youwhen I awoke with your hands on me," and tears
+when youwhen I awoke with your hands on me."
+Tears

-filled his eyes.
-Then he swallowed hard and tried to control the
+filled his eyes, but he swallowed hard, and tried to control the

 "And?"